ctchou/xed_utils/README.md

 ## Requirements

-Python 3.10 or above and a C compiler, the latter of which is needed only for building XED.
+The minimum requirement is Python 3.10 or above.
+But if you want to build XED as well, you will also need a C compiler.

 ## Installation